aratsakou/ear-vision-ml/CONTRIBUTING.md

 ### 5. Submit a Pull Request
 -   Ensure all tests pass (`pytest`).
--   Include a link to your devlog entry.
 -   Describe the changes and the "why".

 ## 🏗 Architecture Guidelines